Contact

 It highlights a reactive approach to risk, as opposed to a proactive one.

 Want to know more about risk in QA?
-Consider downloading our full 2022 Risk Radar Report below!
+Download our Risk Radar Report below.